DareBoost/performance-tester/readme.txt

 1. Example of a report you will get from your backoffice

 == Changelog ==
-= 0.1.1 =
+= 0.1.2 =
+ - Graphic restructuring
+ - Fix issue that prevented to launch analysis from admin bar when we already were on the plugin page = 0.1.1 =
  - Fix spelling
  - Improve performance timings consistency